MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-OCA05-inference-1cat_test-theory.md

 \vspace{0.5in}

 6. Is the success-failure condition met to model the data with the normal distribution?
-Show your work to support your answer.
+Explain your answer in context of the problem.

 \vspace{1in}
 \newpage